 The first step of the grievance procedure requires every effort to be made to settle the dispute informally, with the designated excluded manager or supervisor.
-The aggrieved employee shall have the right to have their shop steward present at such a discussion.
+The aggrieved employee shall have the right to have a shop steward of their choice present at such a discussion.
 Where the aggrieved employee is a shop steward, they shall not act as a shop steward in respect of their own grievance but shall submit the grievance through another shop steward or union staff representative.
 The Employer's Step 1 designate will be the employee's designated immediate supervisor or immediate manager.